Fertility Lawyers

 A

 In the UK, birth mothers automatically have parental responsibility for their child.
 Fathers also automatically have parental responsibility if they are married to the birth mother.
-Unmarried fathers can obtain parental responsibility most commonly through being named on the child’s birth certificate.
-There are other ways in which fathers can obtain parental responsibility including an application to court for a parental responsibility order or by entering into a parental responsibility agreement with the mother.
+Unmarried fathers can obtain parental responsibility through being named on the child’s birth certificate or in other ways, such as by making an application to court for a parental responsibility order or by entering into a parental responsibility agreement with the mother.

 Parental responsibility legally ends when a child reaches the age of 18.